ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 5. Added an extra mummy, mindflayer-wizard, and spectator to the final courtyard battle.
 You have been warned. :)

 Future Plans:
-* Squad of goblin assassins in the Waukeen ambush.
-* Experiments with adding Sarevok's ghost and a reformed Carrion to the courtyard during the journey to the final battle.
 * Death Shephard add to the Necromancer's lab.
-* Improve the Myrkul fight through the inclusion of an extra mindflayer.
-Experiment with a Z'Rell echo fight + ghoul medics and flesh golem.
 * Extra guardians blocking the theft of Lathanders goods.
 * crawling claws, undead, oozes added to MMM-Cazador fight.
 * More undead in Shar temple.